oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 ![](images/300/image096.png)

 **3.3.8** Login with the test user's credentials.
+Note that if you have previously logged in with the **Save test user** checkbox selected you may not be prompted to login again.

 Remember that this mobile application is for a sales rep that is checking for his list of customers to visit in his area from whom he can take quotes for computer equipment orders.

 - **Username**: `maxtester`
 - **Password**: `W3lcome1*`